century-synthetics/bt-button-box/firmware/NRF52832/README.md

 If you'd like to build one, the gerbers and schematics are freely available in this repository.
 They circuit can be easily forked and modified on the Circuitmaker repository here: <https://workspace.circuitmaker.com/Projects/Details/century-synthetics/AFV2-Wireless-Button-Box-Mod>

 The circuit is designed to be built by hand using 0805 surface mount parts or larger.
 It is a moderately challenging build due to the bluetooth QFN module.
 You can see the BOM folder for a parts list.

+## Troubleshooting

+Q: The module wont pair with the PC or my Phone and the red LED is blinking quickly.

+A: Upgrade the Adafruit Board Library and Bluefruit52Lib to 0.25.0

+---

+Q: I don't like how the pins are mapped, how can I change them?

+A: The pins are mapped in config.h and you can use any of the IO pins except pin 31 (used for detecting battery voltage)